patriciamcphee/aboutme/_docs/ux-writing-samples.md

 ##### Rewrite (w/final video)

 The system configuration checksum is a Nodegrid feature that creates a checksum of all your configuration files.
-This gives you a quick and easy way to detect changes in the Nodegrid.
+It gives you a quick and easy way to detect changes in the Nodegrid.

 To create a system configuration checksum, go to **System>Toolkit** and then select **System Configuration Checksum**.